Fdawgs/yh-fhir-listeners/README.md

 - Latest release of [ydh-sider-authentication-service](https://github.com/Fdawgs/ydh-sider-authentication-service) (for securing endpoints with HTTPs and bearer tokens)

 # Deployment
-This Mirth Connect channel has been tested on a Mirth Connect instance (3.6 and greater) running on Windows 10 and Windows Server 2019.
+This Mirth Connect channel has been tested on a Mirth Connect instance (3.6 and greater) running on Windows 10 and Windows Server 2019, with an instance of SQL Server 2017 being used as the database backend.

 ## Setting up Mirth Connect Channel
 1. Ensure all prerequisites have been met, and you have a running instance of Mirth Connect
 2. Install the FHIR Connector extension from the file system
 3. Import the FHIR Listener channel from [src](https://github.com/Fdawgs/ydh-fhir-listeners/tree/master/src) into Mirth Connect
-4. Declare variables listed in the channel description in the configuration map
+4. Declare variables listed in the channel description, in the configuration map
 5. Deploy channel